 - Our program does not accept pet cats for surrender, but in some cases we may be able to help rehome a cat through Pima Animal Care Center’s adoption program.

 This does not, however, mean that the mere presence of community cats constitutes a nuisance under the provisions of local ordinances.
-Please see Best Friends’ Community Cat Programs: Public Policy and Legal Considerations for additional information.
+Please see Best Friends’ Community Cats: Public Policy and Legal Issues for additional information.